 Although winter is indeed the coldest season in the city, Tallahassee never really drops below a 40-degree average temperature in December, January, and February and temperatures remain, at an average, above 64 degrees, so it's rarely downright freezing, especially in the daytime.

 Snow is also an extreme rarity in Tallahassee, so if you're planning to celebrate a white Christmas in the city, you'll have to head further north.
-Still, it does rain and sometimes sleet and ice over throughout the winter months, with average precipitation ranging from four inches in December to five in January and February.
+Still, it does rain and sometimes sleet and ice over throughout the winter months, with average precipitation ranging from four inches in December to four and five inches in January and February, respectively.

 You should pack sweaters, long pants, a heavy-to-medium-weight jacket and possibly even long undergarments for your vacation to Tallahassee in the winter, but also pack with layering in mind as you'll likely run into a few unseasonably warm days out in the city.